VizardeX/Emotion-Detection/README.md

 - Tools: Jupyter Notebook

 ## Results
-- **SVM and Logistic Regression achieved the highest accuracy** on the original CK+ dataset
+- **SVM achieved a very high accuracy of 100%* on the original CK+ dataset
 - Real-time prediction works smoothly using OpenCV
 - Experiment on the webscraped dataset demonstrates the importance of high-quality training data